merpheus-dev/WeightedRandom/README.md

 - *SystemRandomProvider:* Uses System.Random implementation
 - *UnityEngineRandomProvider:* Uses UnityEngine.Random.Range implementation
 - *UnityMathematicsRandomProvider:* Uses Unity's new SIMD math library with Unity.Random implementation

+## TO-DO
+- AddRange for multiple queries at once.
+- GetInstance() implementation on other providers with _T where:class_